 According to the Centers for Disease Control and Prevention (CDC), babies learn to stand between the ages of eight and 12 months.
 The baby becomes completely independent at standing between the ages of 12 and 18 months (2).

 The achievement of standing happens in phases.
-The following are the various standing-related milestones and the usual age range of achievement.
+The following are the various standing-related milestones and signs of physical developments in infants.
+The usual age range of achievement.

 Mother of an 11-month-old, Phillippa Banister shares that even though her baby couldn’t stand properly, she tried to do so in her own ways.
 “She has, in her own way, begun to move.
 In a variety of yoga-inspired moves (yoga started with babies, right?!), she leans over with one leg poised to push herself forward but the other trapped in front.
 A pigeon pose, if you will… but she does still manage to move from one place to another, at times without any evidence of how she did!
 She slides, she shuffles, she leans — doubling over to reach a colorful block or plant leaf that’s just out of reach (or not!) (i),” she says.